-The CouncilThe elected officials of the City of Melbourne, the Councillors.
+The Council The elected officials of the City of Melbourne, the Councillors.

-People All references to 'people' in this plan include residents and city users.
+People All references so 'people' in this plan include residents and city users.

-Strategic Resource Plan The section of the Council Plan that describes the resources required, financial and non-financial, to achieve the Council's four-year outcomes.
+required, financial and non-financial, to achieve the Council's fouryear outcomes.
 This refers to the strategic resource plan as prescribed by the Local Government Act 1989 section 126.